 STARTS became one of Sheffield’s seven Woodland Trust Tree Charter Branches at the end of September and representatives spoke passionately about their role at the Tree Charter’s launch in Lincoln on 6th November 2017.

 In August 2017 Rob McBride, aka the Tree Hunter, invited artist Dan Llywelyn Hall to paint the WW1 Memorial Trees on Western Road.
-From this idea grew the seeds of the WW1 Paint off: Draw the Living War Memorial event, which is being supported by STARTS and takes place on 11th November.
+From this idea grew the seeds of the WW1 Paint Off: Draw the Living War Memorial event, which was supported by STARTS and took place on 11th November.

-Artworks produced during this event are being shown at Yellow Arch Studios from 24th November to 3rd December 2017 as part of the ‘Fallen Boys, Standing Trees’ exhibition.
+Artworks produced during this event were shown at Yellow Arch Studios from 24th November to 3rd December 2017 as part of the ‘Fallen Boys, Standing Trees’ exhibition.

 Images from the WW1 Paint Off: